acm-uic/acm-uic.github.io/SIGs/Overview.md

 # SIGs Overview

-See the following pages for information on our SIGS (special interest groups - meetings and projects covering specific topics within technology)
+See the following pages for information on our SIGs (special interest groups - meetings and projects covering specific topics within technology).